 Apple does not support cloud databases and therefore a developer will have knowledge in one or more, such as Google’s Firebase.

 There are many databases to choose from when building a mobile app.
 Here are some popular databases to build iPhone apps.
 You can select the best database for your mobile app based on your requirements.

-InfluxDB: An open-source, time-series database.
-Influx is written in Go which makes it extremely fast thanks to Go’s low-level nature.
+- InfluxDB: An open-source, time-series database.
+Influx is written in Golang which makes it extremely fast thanks to Go’s low-level nature.